JoseBlanca/franklin/doc/clean_reads/manual.rst

 **-a**, **-adaptors** *adaptors_fasta_file*
         The path to the adaptors file.
         The adaptors to be trimmed should be given as a fasta file.
+        These adaptors will be look for by using the blast-short algorithm.

 **-v**, **-vector** *vector_fasta_file*
         The path to the vector file.